lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/vampir.md

 VampirServer provides additional scalable analysis capabilities to the Vampir GUI mentioned above.
-To use VampirServer on the ZIH Systems proceed as follows: start the Vampir GUI as described above and use the *Open Remote* dialog with the parameters indicated in the following figure to start and connect a VampirServer already instance running on the HPC system.
+To use VampirServer on the ZIH Systems proceed as follows: start the Vampir GUI as described above and use the *Open Remote* dialog with the parameters indicated in the following figure to start and connect a VampirServer already instance running on the HPC system Taurus.
 Make sure to fill in your personal ZIH login name.

 ![Vampir Open Remote dialog](misc/vampir-open-remote-dialog.png)